-Source: Morningstar, Inc and M&G, as at 31 March 2025.
+Source: Morningstar, Inc and M&G, as at 30 April 2025.
 Returns are calculated on a price to price basis with income reinvested.
-Performance data does not take account of the commissions and costs that may incur on the issue and redemption of units.
 Benchmark returns stated in EUR terms.

 Performance charts © 2025 Morningstar Inc., All Rights Reserved.
 The information contained within: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.